microsoft/Azure-Synapse-Retail-Recommender-Solution-Accelerator/Resource_Deployment/README.md

 **Parameters**

-Below are paramaters you will use to create the necessary resources for this solution accelerator.
+Below are parameters you will use to create the necessary resources for this solution accelerator.
 - **Subscription**: Azure Subscription Id
 - **Resource Group**: Name of the resource group to create
 - **Resource Name**: a globally unique name for creating the resources (must be 3-10 characters)